SECURITIES AND EXCHANGE COMMISSION

 5.2.
 Design and Implement a Strategy to Respond to Risks

-If applicable in the future, we will work with suppliers who are sourcing from “Non-Conflict Free” smelters to move towards using “Conflict Free” smelters within a reasonable time frame.
+If applicable in the future, we will work with suppliers who are sourcing from smelters not participating or compliant with independent third-party conflict minerals audit programs to move towards using participating or compliant smelters within a reasonable time frame.
 The time frame will be dependent on the criticality of the specific part and the availability of alternative suppliers.

 •Enhance supplier communication, training and escalation process to improve due diligence data accuracy and completion.

 •Identify new suppliers to be included in the program.

 5.3.
 Audit of Supply Chain Due Diligence at Identified Points in the Supply Chain

 We do not have a direct relationship with 3TG smelters and refiners, nor do we perform direct audits of these entities that provide our supply chain the 3TG.
 However, we do rely upon industry (for example, Responsible Business Alliance, formerly the Electronic Industry Citizenship Coalition, and RMI's Responsible Minerals Assurance Process) efforts to influence smelters and refineries to get audited and certified through RMI program.

 5.4.
 Report on Supply Chain Due Diligence and Results

 We have provided the information in this Report and made this Report available on our website.